marianososa/marianososa/README.md

 - 🤝 I’m looking to collaborate on *projects that require improvements in the quality of their product*

-- 💬 Ask me about *agile frameworks, quality assurance*
+- 💬 Ask me about *quality assurance, agile frameworks*

 - 📫 How to reach me *mariano.sosa444@gmail.com*